KentxStuuki/PWD_Welfare_Society_Inc_Website/README.md

 # PWD Welfare Society Inc 2.0
-- This Project is created by the WD - 302 Students that is a requirment for the final project on AWEb.
+- This Project is created by the WD - 302 Students that is a requirment for the final project on AWEB.

 ## What is the Purpose of this website?
 - The Purpose of this repository is to make an improve version of the original Wix website they have created into a more user friendly and can also compete with other modern website in the internet.

+## Components
+- Home page
+- About page
+- Contact page

 ### Contributors